Rotorcraft Loss of Lubrication

 Performance and Qualification Requirements and Guidelines.
 [4]

-• Standard dictates that, following the detection of lubricant
+• ADS-50, paragraph 5-3.1.2.6, dictates that, following the

-ensuring a critical window for crew egress or tactical
+minutes, ensuring a critical window for crew egress or tactical

 maneuvering to a safe landing zone.

-Compliance must be demonstrated by conducting two
+Compliance must be demonstrated by conducting two 30-minute

-30-minute duration, oil-out bench tests on each
+duration, oil-out bench tests on each transmission and gearbox

-200-hour Qualification Endurance Test.
-Alternatively,
+configuration following the 200-hour Qualification Endurance

+loads.
 The 30-minute interval (or 60-minute run time) begins

 upon the activation of the low-level warning system